thinkphp/computer-science-in-python/Gems /GUI /Tkinter/README.md

 root.mainloop()
 ```

+#### Example 4.
 Advanced widgets.
 This example shows the usage of Listbox, Checkbutton, and Radiobutton widgets.
 ```
 import tkinter as tk